Welcome to the Morrisania WIC Program!

 Income Eligibility Guidelines

-Diane Barrett, MS, RDN, IBCLC – WIC Nutrition Coordinator
+Diane Merle, MS, RDN, IBCLC – WIC Nutrition Coordinator

 Diane is a professional chef turned Registered Dietitian.
 As the Nutrition Coordinator at the Morrisania WIC Program, Diane works with families and young children towards the goal of preventing nutrition-related diseases and helping others achieve their dreams of health and wellness.